jai-bansal/computer-vision-demos/README.md

    - 'trainval_txt_creator.py': creates 'annotations/trainval.txt'.
 This file matches images with bear labels and seems to be necessary for the whole process to work.
 - 'test_video' folder: contains a video that trained object detection model is qualitatively tested on and the object-detected version of that video.
 - 'training_artifacts' folder: contains model training artifacts, specifically recent model checkpoints (empty in repo because files are too large).
 These are outputs of running 'scripts/train.py'.
+- 'label_map.pbtxt': lists the classes, in this case just 'bear'
+- 'ssd_mobilenet_v1_coco_2018_01_28.config': config file for the model I used